Tech Tips for Teaching with Virtual Field Trips

 Are answer keys included?

 A grading rubric is included in every virtual field trip.
 If the virtual field trip includes map skills activities, there are answer keys for these slides.
-Since the response questions are more observation focused and answers will vary, answer keys are not provided.
-Instead a grading rubric is included which assess accuracy, thoroughness, and validity.
+Since the response questions are more observation-focused and answers will vary, answer keys are not provided.
+Instead, a grading rubric is included which assesses accuracy, thoroughness, and validity.

 Do my students have to use Chrome as their browser?